LeoHink/lipogramGPT/README.md

 Does what it says on the tin.
 Run this with the appropriate weight (might need to be changed in the file) to generate text with your model's weights.

+# GenEnv.py

+This implements the environment used for PPO.

+# ValueNetwork.py

+Implements the Critic for PPO to get state_value estimates.

 # Sorry in Advance

 This is quite an ugly implementation to recreate this you will have to tweak the files a bit.
 Adjusting for example the `u_threshold` in GenEnv.
 If there are issues please reach out!